Keyword Spotting (KWS)

 In this lab, we will focus on Stage 1 (KWS or Keyword Spotting), where we will use the XIAO ESP2S3 Sense, which has a digital microphone for spotting the keyword.

-The below diagram will give an idea of how the final KWS application should work (during inference):
+The diagram below will give an idea of how the final KWS application should work (during inference):

 Our KWS application will recognize four classes of sound: